unauthorizedlogin/ecks/docs/system/loot/README.md

 The Loot System is designed to expand beyond traditional inventory storage.

-Future item categories will have dedicated managers responsible for:
+Item categories are handled through dedicated managers responsible for:

 * Routing
 * Runtime handling